Alex Bregman Player Props: Astros vs. Dodgers

-Alex Bregman -- hitting .270 with a double, a triple, a home run, six walks and five RBI in his past 10 games -- will be in action for the Houston Astros against the Los Angeles Dodgers, with Bobby Miller on the mound, on June 24 at 7:15 PM ET.
+Alex Bregman -- with a slugging percentage of .526 in his past 10 games, including two home runs -- will be in action for the Houston Astros against the Los Angeles Dodgers, with Tony Gonsolin on the hill, on June 25 at 7:10 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Dodgers.
+In his most recent game, he racked up four RBI (going 2-for-5 with a double and a home run) against the Dodgers.

 Alex Bregman Game Info & Props vs. the Dodgers